 This information will help you get ready for your endoscopic submucosal dissection (en-doh-SKAH-piksub-myoo-KOH-sul dy-SEK-shun) procedure at MSK.
-Read this resource at least once before your procedure and use it as a reference in the days leading up to your procedure.
+Read this resource at least once before your procedure.
+Use it as a reference in the days leading up to your procedure.

 An ESD is a procedure to remove tumors in your digestive tract.
-Your digestive tract is made up of your esophagus (food pipe), stomach, small intestine, large intestine (colon), and rectum.
+Your digestive tract is made up of your esophagus (food pipe), stomach, small intestine, large intestine (colon), and rectum (see Figure 1).

 Sometimes, the doctor cannot do an ESD during an endoscopy.
 Talk with your healthcare provider about what to expect and how to get ready for your ESD.
-Follow these instructions carefully.
+Follow the instructions in this resource carefully.

-Do not stop taking any of your medications without talking with your doctor first.
+Do not stop taking any of your medications without talking with your healthcare provider first.

-If you take a blood thinner (medication that affects the way your blood clots), ask the doctor who prescribes it for you when you should stop taking it, and how many days until you need to start taking it again.
-Be sure to share this information with the doctor that will perform your ESD.
+If you take a blood thinner (medication that affects the way your blood clots), ask the healthcare provider who prescribes it for you when you should stop taking it, and how many days until you need to start taking it again.
+Be sure to share this information with the healthcare provider that will perform your ESD.

 Medications for diabetes

 If you take insulin or other medications for diabetes, you may need to change the dose.
-Ask the doctor who prescribes your diabetes medication what you should do the day before and the morning of your procedure.
+Ask the healthcare provider who prescribes your diabetes medication what you should do the day before and the morning of your procedure.

 If you take metformin (such as Glucophage® or Glumetza®) or a medication that contains metformin (such as Janumet®), don’t take it the day before or the day of your procedure.

-If you take aspirin, ask the doctor that prescribes it to you if you can stop taking it 1 week before your procedure.
+If you take aspirin, ask the healthcare provider that prescribes it to you if you can stop taking it 1 week before your procedure.
 Aspirin and medications that contain aspirin can cause bleeding.
-For more information, read Common Medications Containing Aspirin and Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs), or Vitamin E to learn more.
+Read Common Medications Containing Aspirin, Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs), or Vitamin E to learn more.

-If your doctor doesn’t want you to stop taking aspirin, tell the doctor doing your ESD procedure at least 10 days before the procedure.
+If your healthcare provider doesn’t want you to stop taking aspirin, tell the healthcare provider doing your ESD procedure at least 10 days before the procedure.

 |Agencies in New York||Agencies in New Jersey|